 - Li edzigis sian filon al riĉa fraŭlino. - He married his son off to a rich young lady.

-pinto → pinta → pintigi = to put a point on something
+pinto → pinta → pintigi = to make something pointy, to make something have a point

-- Se vi volas skribi, vi devas unue pintigi vian krajonon. - If you want to write you first have to sharpen your pencil. (put a point on it)
+- Se vi volas skribi, vi devas unue pintigi vian krajonon. - If you want to write you first have to sharpen your pencil. (make it pointy)